benjystanton/benjystanton.github.io/src/posts/2025-10-04-user-research-multi-disciplinary-teams-and-balancing-strategic-versus-tactical-fixes.md

 I had my first remote user research session!
 We observed an internal user that was completing one of their common weekly tasks using the new beta service.

-I've watched a few videos of users doing similar things already, but it was great to get an interrupted view of the time it takes to complete things.
+I've watched a few videos of users doing similar things already, but it was great to get an uninterrupted view of the time it takes to complete things.
 We also had a chance to have a semi-structured chat at the end.

 I think my main takeaway was that this step, although ripe for improvement, wasn't the main bottleneck for the team.